-Active Covid-19 cases rise to 4,026, 5 deaths in past 24 hours
+Active Covid-19 cases rise to 4,026, five deaths in past 24 hours

 Four of those who died were elderly individuals with pre-existing health conditions such as diabetes and hypertension.

-India’s active Covid-19 caseload rose to 4,026 on Tuesday, and five more deaths linked to the disease were reported in the past 24 hours.
+India’s active Covid-19 caseload rose to 4,026 on Tuesday.
+Five more deaths linked to the disease were reported in the past 24 hours.

-Active infections increased by 65 from Monday, when the active caseload stood at 3,962.
+Active infections increased by 65 from Monday.

-Since January this year, 37 Covid-related deaths have been reported across the country.
+Since the beginning of January, 37 Covid-related deaths have been reported across the country.

 In the last 24 hours, two deaths were reported in Maharashtra and one each in Kerala, Tamil Nadu and West Bengal.
 Of the five persons who died, four were elderly individuals with pre-existing health conditions such as diabetes and hypertension.